SSbit01/singlecrypt/README.md

 #### `createSymmetricCryptoKey`

 Creates a symmetric `CryptoKey` object to be used in the following methods.
+This method also converts your value key to a SHA-256 hash.
 It takes two parameters:

 1. A string key to be hashed.
 A 32-byte random string is recommended.
 2. A `TextEncoder` instance, if you want to reuse it (optional).

-Returns a `Promise<CryptoKey>`.
+Returns a `Promise<CryptoKey>` containing a SHA-256 hash used to encrypt and decrypt strings.

 A `TypeError` may be thrown if there are problems with the string key.